pingcap/docs/tidb-cloud/manage-user-access.md

 > **Tip:**
 >
-> If you have multiple projects, you can check the project list by clicking the ☰ button in the upper-left corner.
-You can also switch between projects by clicking the project name.
+> If you have multiple projects, you can view the project list and switch to another project from the ☰ hover menu in the upper-left corner.

 ### Create a project